echosa/echosa.github.io/source/_posts/2012-10-26-a-whole-new-world.markdown

 }
 ```

 This will instantiate `injectedObject` in the class so that it can be used in the class methods without any other preparation.
 Conceivably, you could then simply replace the SomeObject class with another in the class path and thus change what gets injected, for instance, a mock or stub class for testing purposes.
-This is made even easier (I think?) with some other annotations (like `@Qualifier`), which I'll get into later.
+This is made even easier (I think?) with some other annotations (like `@Qualifier`), which I won't get into this in this post.

 JPA and hibernate I'll cover together because hibernate is an implementation of the Java Persistence API (does anyone else get a kick out of nested acronyms, or is it just me?).
 I should mention that I'm working with hibernate 4 which, apparently, is significantly different from previous version from what I've been told.
 Hibernate is an ORM and used, obviously, for database access.
 It can be used with or without the persistence stuff; I am developing with persistence.